melroy89/melroy-blog/content/posts/2017-12-27-telegram-why.md

 ![](/images/2017/12/gif_bot.png "Telegram Gif Bot")

 Telegram messages are synced automatically between all devices / clients.
-The messages can be changed after you send it <span id="result_box" class="short_text" lang="en"><span class="">to correct a spelling mistake</span></span> for example.
+The messages can be changed after you send it to correct a spelling mistake for example.
 You can even remove a message after you send it (at both sides!).
 It has even an in-app browser, which opens your content very fast.

 It supports bots, so you can [write your own chat bot](https://core.telegram.org/bots)!
 Nice bots are available, to name a few: [HotOrBot](https://telegram.me/hotorbot), [ImageBot](https://telegram.me/imagebot), [YoutubeBot](https://telegram.me/youtube), [GifBot](https://t.me/gif), [OtoutoBot](https://telegram.me/otouto), [SpotifyBot](https://telegram.me/spotybot), and [IMDbBot](https://telegram.me/imdb).

-> Bots can make your life easier - Melroy
+> Bots can make your life easier - _Melroy van den Berg_

 ## Groups & Channels

 Moreover, Telegram supports so called supergroups.
-Which are big chat groups upto <span style="color: #333333;">50.000 members</span> in 1 chat.
+Which are big chat groups upto _100.000 members_ in 1 group chat.
 Or channels for broadcasting to **unlimited** audiences.
 There are plenty of Telegram groups and channels available for all kind of different topics.
 Helpful cryptocurrency group: [Crypto Currency Republic](https://t.me/cryptocurrencyrepublic).

 Or channels like: [Netflix](https://t.me/netflix), [Crypto Alerts channel](https://t.me/crypto_exchange_updates), [new daily music](https://telegram.me/daily_music) or just [find the channel where are you looking for](https://t.me/tchannelsbot).